pwasilewski/DevoLearning/README.md

 ---

 ## 🚀 Getting Started

-1. Clone or download the repository (ZIP version works fine too).
-2. Open the solution from `solutions/00_StartingSolution/CaseManagement.sln`.
+1. Download the solution from `solutions/00_StartingSolution/DevoLearning.zip`.
-3. Follow the first guide in `/docs/ASPNET/Exercise_01_Homepage.md`.
+2. Follow the first guide in `/docs/ASPNET/Exercise_01_Homepage.md`.
-4. Progress through exercises step-by-step — each introduces a new concept or pattern.
+3. Progress through exercises step-by-step — each introduces a new concept or pattern.

 ---